ilemonajames/amplifyme/README.md

 ## Free Frontend Web App for Laravel
 What happens when you combine Soft UI, one of the hottest design trends right now, and Laravel?
 We've partnered with [UPDIVISION](https://updivision.com/) to create the ultimate design & development toolbox.

-Soft UI Dashboard Laravel comes with dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.
+AmplifyMe comes with dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.

 ## What am I getting?
 You're getting a multi-purpose tool for building complex apps.